What is sodium hypochlorite, how is it used and why is it used?

 This short guide will explain sodium hypochlorite’s ability to disinfect water, how this chemical is produced, any regulations for using it, and its advantages and disadvantages.

-It’s also very common for sodium hypochlorite to be used as a disinfectant in swimming pools.
+It’s also very common for SH to be used as a disinfectant in swimming pools.
 Additionally, this chemical is used around the world in industrial and municipal water treatment applications, making water clean and safe to drink.

 How Does SH Disinfect Water?

 Just like chlorine, when sodium hypochlorite is released in water, it produces hypochlorous acid.
 This acid then reacts with pathogens in the water, like bacteria, viruses and protozoa, and deactivates them, preventing them from being able to reproduce or pose a risk to human health.
 This reaction process is known as oxidation.

 According to the CDC, the acceptable range of free chlorine in water is 0.5 to 2 parts per million, so it stands to reason that water treatment companies must make sure to monitor water and make sure that it contains less than this amount when using SH as a disinfectant.

 What Are the Health Effects of Sodium Hypochlorite?

 There are several potential health effects of sodium hypochlorite, though these effects are highly unlikely to arise from drinking or being exposed to water that has been disinfected with small quantities of the chemical.